-The applicants must hold a Bachelor degree in any fields of Science, Health Science (Medicine, Dentistry, Veterinary Medicine, Pharmacy, Nursing, or Allied Health Sciences), or Engineering; have G.P.A. not less than 2.00 based on 4 point grading System, and also passed the requirements of the Graduate School or got approval from the program committee for admission.
+The applicants must hold a bachelor's degree in any field of science, health hcience (medicine, dentistry, veterinary medicine, pharmacy, nursing, or allied health sciences), or engineering; having a GPA not lower than 2.00 based on 4 point grading system, and also passed the requirements of the Graduate School or got approval from the program committee for admission.

-- The students have to pass a minimum of 12 credits of required course, 6 credits of elective courses, and 18 credits of thesis, a total of them not less than 36 credits. - The students have to pass an oral thesis examination.
-Some part of thesis has to be published or accepted for publication in a journal or was presented in an academic conference having proceedings. - The degree will be awarded for the student who has fulfilled the requirements as followed; G.P.A. not less than 3.00, and period of study not less than 4 semesters and not more than 8 semesters.
+- The students have to pass a minimum of 12 credits of the required course, 6 credits of elective courses, and 18 credits of the thesis, a total of them not less than 36 credits. - The students have to pass an oral thesis examination.
+Some part of the thesis has to be published or accepted for publication in a journal or is presented in an academic conference having proceedings. - 3.
+The degree will be awarded to the students who fulfill the requirements as followed; GPA. not less than 3.00, and a period of study not less than 4 semesters and not more than 8 semesters.